HypeCheck

 Absorption & Bioavailability

-Good — glucose is rapidly absorbed in the small intestine, but this is basic sugar metabolism, not a therapeutic effect
+Good — glucose is rapidly absorbed in the small intestine, but this is based on general biochemistry, not the provided studies.

 Red Flags to Watch For